Attend our National Patient Webinar on December 11th at 4pm PDT / 7pm EDT! More Information

 After the Minimally Invasive iFuse Surgery

-At discharge, your surgeon will arrange follow-up visits to assess your progress and health status (including the status of your incision) and may take additional x-rays of your surgical site.
+At discharge, your physician will arrange follow-up visits to assess your progress and health status (including the status of your incision) and may take additional x-rays of your surgical site.

 Your doctor will advise you when it is appropriate to resume your daily activities and weight bearing activities, such as walking without crutches or carrying groceries.
 When you return to work and resume other activities will depend on your postsurgical progress and occupation.